Samourai-Wallet/samourai-wallet-android/Guides/Whirlpool.md

 ----|----|----
  `Default Mix Target` | The default number of cycles to complete for new UTXOs added to the pool. | It is safe to leave this as 1, as you can always manually choose to cycle UTXOs again manually.
 `Auto Mix`|When enabled this will automatically queue your UTXOs for cycling.| It is safe to turn this off if you prefer to micro manage which UTXOs to cycle.
 If you have a lot of UTXO's it can be faster to disable this.
-`Tor`| When enabled all traffic is routed through the built in Tor layer.|Currently this is deactivated as Tor implementation continues to be developed.
+`Tor`| When enabled all traffic is routed through the built in Tor layer.|This is enabled by default & should always been enabled for privacy protections.
 `Proxy`  |Connect through SOCKS/HTTP proxy.   |This is intended for advanced users who wish their own Tor or VPN layer for networking.